Photo:Nibutani folk handicraft association

 - Osaka carved wooden panel

-- Miyajima wood crafts
+- Miyajima woodwork

 - Nibutani carved wooden tray